-Let’s find out more about having a dog kennel in the garage.
+Let’s learn more about having a kennel or dog house in the garage.

 Is it Safe to Have a Dog Kennel in the Garage?

-In short, yes – it can be very safe to keep your dog in the garage.
-Using your garage as a dog kennel can certainly be ideal, so long as you take certain measures to ensure your dog’s safety.
+In short, yes.
+Keeping your dog in the garage is usually safe, provided you take measures to ensure your dog’s safety.

 Clean & Clear